Richmond to Kingston River Walk

 The walk starts on the 18th century stone arch Richmond Bridge.
 Pick up the Thames Path on the eastern side of the bridge and follow it south, passing the Terraced Gardens and Richmond Hill.
 The hill is a famous spot with a magnificent view back down to the Thames.
 It is the only view in England to be protected by an Act of Parliament and has been immortalised in paintings by Sir Joshua Reynolds and J. M. W. Turner.

 You continue past Petersham Meadow and Glover's Island towards Twickenham.
-Here you pass Eel Pie Island, home to Twickenham Rowing Club, about 50 homes and two nature reserves.
+Here you pass Eel Pie Island, home to Twickenham Rowing Club, about 50 homes and Crane Park.
+The peaceful park includes an informative visitor centre, cafe, woodland trails along the River Crane, lots of wildlife and the interesting 18th century Shot Tower.

 The path then passes Ham Lands, a local nature reserve consisting of a variety of habitats which attract many bird and butterfly species.
 There's a wide area of grassland with scrub, flood meadow and various wildflowers to see in the warmer months.